National Register of Historic Places

 The National Register does not require the owner to preserve or maintain the property.
 Unless the owner applies for and accepts special Federal benefits, he or she can do anything with the property that he or she wishes, so long as it is permitted by state and local law.

 The National Register does not guarantee preservation of the property.
-The owner is not required to preserve the property, nor is the property protected from the effects of state and local projects, unless Federal funding or licensing is involved.
+The owner is not required to preserve the property, nor is the property protected from the effects of state and local projects, unless Federal funding or licensing is involved (Section 106 of the National Historic Preservation Act of 1966).

 The National Register does not block even federally funded or licensed projects when these are desired by the owner and shown to be in the public interest.
 Procedures do require careful consideration of federally funded or licensed projects which call for alteration or demolition of National Register properties, before the license is issued or funds released.